ovh/debian-cis/README.md

 it will automatically be enabled for future runs.
 Do NOT use this option if you have already started to customize your configuration.

-``--sudo``: Audit your system as a normal user, but allow sudo escalation to read specific root read-only files.
+``--sudo``: audit your system as a normal user, but allow sudo escalation to read specific root read-only files.
 You need to provide a sudoers file in /etc/sudoers.d/ with NOPASWD option, since checks are executed with ``sudo -n`` option, that will not prompt for a password.

-``--batch``: While performing system audit, this option sets LOGLEVEL to 'ok' and captures all output to print only one line once the check is done, formatted like :
+``--batch``: while performing system audit, this option sets LOGLEVEL to 'ok' and captures all output to print only one line once the check is done, formatted like :
 OK|KO OK|KO|WARN{subcheck results} [OK|KO|WARN{...}]

+``--only <check_number>``: run only the selected checks.

+``--set-hardening-level``: run all checks that are lower or equal to the selected level.
+Do NOT use this option if you have already started to customize your configuration.

+``--allow-service <service>``: use with --set-hardening-level.
+Modifies the policy to allow a certain kind of services on the machine, such as http, mail, etc.
+Can be specified multiple times to allow multiple services.
+Use --allow-service-list to get a list of supported services.

+``--create-config-files-only``: create the config files in etc/conf.d.
+Must be run as root, before running the audit with user secaudit, to have the rights setup well on the conf files.

 ## Hacking